Linoex-hash/File-Integrity-Checker/README.md

 ## Description

 This is a file integrity checker, written in Golang.
-This will hash a single file or files within a folder using SHA256, then store those entries in a user specified sqlite3 database file.
+This will compute the SHA256 hash a single file or files within a folder, then store those hashes in a user specified sqlite3 database file.
 This program can then use the database to see if those files were modified, potentially unknowingly.
 This helps ensure file integrity.

 ## How to Build